sammyculotta/Charged-Particle-Motion-in-Uniform-Electromagnetic-Fields/README.md

 - The simulation produces a circular trajectory in the xy-plane.
 - The orbit radius matches the theoretical cyclotron radius r_c = m v / (q B) = 1.0
-- A slowly decreasing orbit radius does indicate that kinetic energy is not perfectly conserved, but this is normal for numerical simulations.
+- A slowly increasing orbit radius is a numerical artifact caused by using the velocity verlet integration method.
-- With a smaller time step or a symplectic integrator specialized for magnetic motion, this effect can be minimized.
+- With a smaller time step or a symplectic integrator specialized for magnetic motion, such as the Boris pusher method, this effect can be minimized.
 - The angular frequency matches the cyclotron frequency ω_c = q B / m = 1.0
 - Kinetic energy is conserved over multiple orbits, demonstrating the stability of the velocity Verlet method.